Master of Architecture (M.Arch.)

 NYIT’S School of Architecture and Design offers a 1st Professional Master of Architecture Degree program (M.Arch) with 60 credit or 99 credit degree tracks.

 All applicants are required to submit full applications by the designated due dates, which may be found on the NYIT website.
 Please carefully review the required application materials listed below, as they differ for each track.

 Master of Architecture: 2-year 60 Credit Degree Track

-This M.Arch degree track is designed for applicants who hold an undergraduate, pre-professional bachelor of science degree in architecture.
+This M.Arch degree track is designed for applicants who hold a pre-professional, four-year bachelor of science degree in architecture, architectural technology, or equivalent.